Robust and efficient data-driven predictive control: Nominal eDDPC scheme

-In the following, we consider noisy output measurements (both in the offline and online phases) and later propose a robust eDDPC scheme.
-To show recursive feasibility and practical stability of the resulting closed-loop system, we first provide in the next section a novel result on uncertainty quantification in the behavioral framework.
+In Section~\ref{sec_rob_eDDPC}, we propose a robust version of \eqref{eqn_eDDPC} in presence of noisy measurements (both in the offline and online phases).
+To show recursive feasibility and stability of the resulting closed-loop system, we first provide in the next section a novel result on uncertainty quantification in the behavioral framework.